Tooth-Colored Fillings and Crowns

 Tooth-colored fillings and crowns remove less of the natural tooth than silver amalgam fillings and gold crowns.

 Restorations that are tooth-colored adhere to the tooth, making them both sturdy and long-lasting. appearance, many patients choose tooth-colored crowns and fillings.
-If you’re interested in tooth-colored restorations, talk to your dentist about your options.
+If you’re interested in tooth-colored restorations, talk to your cosmetic dentist about your options.

 Dental fillings